mmcelroy75/snippets/README.md

-# snippets
+# Snippets
-A repository for code snippets.
+A repository for code snippets and other items.